isomerpages/dis-dotc/news/articles/_posts/2024-12-04-post-Designing for Defense: How Collaboration and Creativity Shape Solutions at DOTC Hackathon.md

 </li>
 <li>
 <p><strong>Elyn:</strong> "As someone outside the field, this was a rare opportunity
-to tackle problems in MINDEF's defense space.
+to tackle problems in MINDEF's defence space.
 It also allowed me to apply UI/UX design skills to solve issues with tracking HR workflows, which currently lack efficiency and transparency."</p>
 </li>